LucySanders84/BINF_UMGC_619/README.md

 The pipeline utilizes Bash and Python scripts and is organized for reproducibility.

-Contributors performed an analysis of microbial RNA-seq samples from pseudomonas aeruginosa using the pipeline.
+Contributors performed an analysis of microbial RNA-seq samples from pseudomonas aeruginosa using the pipeline in a top-level execution script (`run_PAO1_pipeline.sh`).
+The execution can be replicated by running this script.

 The results and reports from the analysis are available in the PAO1_example/PAO1 directory.

 ---